Part One: Making a Small Pouch in the Stomach

 - Vertical banded gastroplasty combines stomach stapling with gastric banding.
 Because of its higher complication rate and lower rates of weight loss, it’s rarely done.

 - Biliopancreatic diversion is similar to the Roux-en-Y gastric bypass, except the surgeon reconnects the stomach pouch to a portion of the small intestine that's much farther down (the ileum).
 Since more of the small intestine is bypassed, you absorb even fewer calories.
 This surgery is difficult to do and often leads to nutritional problems.
-This procedure accounts for only about 5% of all U.S. weight loss surgeries.
+This procedure accounts for a fraction of all U.S. weight loss surgeries.